e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 This is achieved by **building up your news network** (LinkedIn, YouTube channels, newsletters, reddit, etc), **establishing connections with heads of university** PhD programs (usually starting with their own) and **attending annual conferences** (ROSCON).
 Ultimately, what you are after is **papers, demos and/or GitHub repos**.
 Inspiration on what is possible out there that will **fuel your imagination on what you can extend and/or compose**.

 At the strategic level, this could also look like companies pitching their own work in the hope of a given acquisition and/or partnership.
-Said acquisition can fuel the company's ability to disrupt.
+Said acquisition can fuel the company's ability to disrupt as they create opportunities to leap tech generations.

 Everybody working in or with R&D should really do this to keep their mind on the bleeding edge of what's possible.
 Opportunities can be taken by the competition in a blink.

 Once the team has set their eyes on a capability specs (Product) and a path towards it (Engineering), they can start dedicated time and resources towards development.

 ##### Development
-The team will look at **bench testing** of components and sub assemblies to quantify their capabilities while the software work will spend countless cycles in **simulations and integration tests inside proof of concepts (POCs)** to build up confidence.
+The team will look at **"bench" testing** of components and sub assemblies to quantify their capabilities while the software work will spend countless cycles in **simulations and integration tests inside proof of concepts (POCs)** to build up confidence.

 The most daunting projects will be reserved for either the most secretive and experienced teams, or interns.

 The output will be likely presented to executives with a short expansion on potential product improvements to the current line up that is somewhat aligned to understood customer expectations.
+(This is one of the many reasons why it is important for Robotics Inc. to have solid executives with technical depth _and_ vision.)

 Regardless, what you want, is some kind of regular demo day.
 Even if in small committee because you are navigating a highly dynamic and movable target environment.
 You want to catch data points that may trigger changes of decisions as early as possible.
 This is particularly important for hardware companies as iterations are a lot more expensive (time and money).

 A less blunt way to go at this than a fixed schedule (demo day every friday) is to have a validation schedule.
 Basically a series of waterfall and/or parallel elements/specs that need to be validated.

 Not only it gives you a better schedule, it also gives you a measure of success of the demo day.
 It becomes milestones to reach and pass.

 It is fine if the tone of demo day is visionary ("Imagine if X was to do Y") because we are here to develop dreams and new capabilities.
-If you evolve on the tip of the spear of what the market does, you will even stay in there as you launch because you'll want to be the market defining actor.
+If you evolve on the tip of the spear of what the market does, you will even stay in there as you launch because you'll want to be the market defining actor by launching something never seen (and validated) before.

 #### R&D at Trading LLC
 At Trading Inc, the R&D is likely a minor part of the work.
 It is focused on solving precise problem because everything is measured by data.
-Number of execution per seconds, latency between components, even if not clearly defined, there is a precise target first.
+Number of execution per seconds, latency between components, or other; there is a precise target first.

 That's because there is no external customer, little room for creativity and a very clearly defined measure of success: make more money.